intel/intel-ipsec-mb/perf/README.md

 - Overview
 - Usage
+- Post-Quantum Performance Application

 ## Overview
 The performance application is used to measure the performance of all supported algorithms in the Intel(R) Multi-Buffer Crypto for IPsec Library.
 The application accepts a user specified algorithm as an input, and outputs the number of CPU cycles taken to process a range of buffer sizes for that algorithm.
-By default, all supported architectural implementations (e.g. SSE, AVX, AVX2 & AVX512) are exercised.
+By default, all supported architectural implementations (e.g. SSE, AVX2 & AVX512) are exercised.
-The perf directory also contains scripts to add extra functionality to the application, and to post process the results.
+The perf directory also contains scripts to add extra functionality to the application, the post-quantum benchmark app, and to post process the results.

 ## Usage